bjsi/incremental-everything/README.md

 #### Incremental Reading

 - You can tag PDFs, websites and highlights with the `Incremental` tag to read them incrementally.
+- It will work if you tag the PDF/website itself, or a Rem with the PDF/website as a source.
 - The plugin will render the PDF or website in the queue.

 #### Incremental Writing